 Cornell University Graduate School strongly encourages students to apply for external fellowships and grants.
 These may be offered by government agencies, private foundations, or corporations, and may provide one year or multiple years of support.

-To encourage doctoral students in particular to compete for external awards, the Graduate School may be able to provide top-off supplementation to bring an award to a full fellowship level.
+To encourage doctoral students, in particular, to compete for external awards, the Graduate School may be able to provide top-off supplementation to bring an award to the minimum academic year stipend.
 If the following criteria are met, the Graduate School will coordinate supplementation of the stipend to the academic year TA rate, individual health insurance, and tuition.

 - Students must be research degree students in good academic standing.

 - The award is external to Cornell; has been won by the student’s own initiative; and is open to multiple disciplines or fields.